Siykt/worker-comfyui/docs/configuration.md

 }
 ```

-The `data` field contains the presigned URL to the uploaded image file in your S3 bucket.
+The `data` field contains the URL to the uploaded image file in your storage bucket.
 The path usually includes the job ID.